gdaverdin/bioinfo/Lab-1-:-Bacterial-Genome-Asembly.md

 ### Hybrid Illumina + Pacbio genome assembly using SPAdes

 SPAdes is a cutting-edge genome assembler that specializes in leveraging multiple data types to assemble smaller genomes.
-Here we will use both Pacbio and Illumina data together to build a better assembly.
+Here we will use both Pacbio and Illumina data together to build an assembly for the cholera genome.

 https://wiki.gacrc.uga.edu/wiki/SPAdes